Ben8547/DendriticGrowthSimulation/README.md

 # Dendritic Growth Simulation

-A MATLAB-based simulator for studying dendritic filament formation in a metal-oxide memristor.
+A Python-based simulator for studying dendritic filament formation in a metal-oxide memristor.
 The model evolves hundreds of mobile ions across a 2D domain with pinning sites, computes the induced current, and exports an animation illustrating how filaments bridge the electrodes over time.
+This is based off of Sam's MATLAB simulation from before I took over the project.
+The MATLAB version is since depreciated.

+---
+The below information is not yet updated from the MATLAB version
+---

 ## Simulation Overview
 - **Time integration:** `ode45` integrates coupled position/velocity ODEs for each particle plus a bulk temperature state.